cameronpcampbell/openblox/README.md

 Openblox allows your typescript (and javascript) codebases to communicate with the roblox api extremely easily.

+- Wraps over 100+ Roblox API endpoints, each with its own strictly typed response data.

 - Automatically handles csrf tokens.

 - Prettifies / formats responses from the Roblox API to be developer friendly as possible, and to maintain a consistant (see Prettification).